NativeForms/framework-src/CONTRIBUTING.md

 ### Issues

-Problems or questions should be filed under the [issues](https://github.com/psychobolt/react-native-boilerplate/issues).
+Problems or questions should be filed under the issues (e.g. [https://github.com/NativeForms/framework-src/issues](https://github.com/NativeForms/framework-src/issues)).
 Any issue will be looked at by a team member and then appropriately assigned to the a project (as cards) to be worked on.
 Issues should have appropriate tags.

 ### Cards

-You can assign yourself a available task that is Ready in [projects](https://github.com/NativeForms/framework-src/projects).
+You can assign yourself a available task that is Ready in projects (e.g. [https://github.com/NativeForms/framework-src/projects](https://github.com/NativeForms/framework-src/projects)).
 Cards that are In Progress should have assignee(s).
 Done cards should have their issues closed.

 ### Merging Commits

 Commits directly to `master` branch are prohibited.
 Instead, when working on a assigned issue you should create a branch that you will later assign as a [pull request](https://github.com/NativeForms/framework-src/pulls).
 Only issues associated with pull requests will be reviewed and closed appropriatly.
 This ensures every branch is tested and have sufficient reviewers.
 The only exception are `*-experimental` branches, which is used to test a feature in a progress state.
 Experimental branches when ready to be reviewed, should be renamed (without the `-experimental` postfix) before being associated with a pull request.

-### Testing
+## Testing

 It is advised to run both Jest and Linter on source changes before a push: